fluid-project/infusion-docs/src/documents/CoreAPI.md

 Derived from Sindre Sorhus's [round-to node]( https://github.com/sindresorhus/round-to) module.
 (License: MIT)

-Rounds the supplied number to at most the number of decimal places indicated by the scale, omiting any trailing 0s.
+Rounds the supplied number to at most the number of decimal places indicated by the scale, omitting any trailing 0s.
 There are three possible rounding methods described below: "round", "ceil", "floor".

 * `"round"`: Numbers are rounded away from 0 (i.e 0.5 -> 1, -0.5 -> -1).